SumoLogic-Labs/collector-management-client/README.md

 This Python script allows managing a set of installed Sumo Logic Collectors by applying a bulk action:

 * Listing details about a set of Collectors (`-listVersions`)
+* Listing details about a set of offline Collectors (`-listOfflineCollectors`)
 * Upgrading or downgrading a set of Collectors to a desired version (`-upgrade`)
 * Adding a collection source to a set of Collectors (`-addSource`)
+* Deleting offline collectors (`-deleteOfflineCollectors`)

 You can also optionally `-filter` the set of Collectors by name, category, or list of IDs.
+Filter **cannot be applied to offline Collectors** management.

 ### Required Modules
 The modules [requests](https://github.com/kennethreitz/requests) (version >=2.4.2) and [terminaltables](https://github.com/Robpol86/terminaltables) must be installed in order for the script to run properly.
 This can be done by simply running the commands: